ty-anderson/python_quickstart/docs/AI/docs_105_local_llm.md

   ollama_data:
 ```

-Once this is running you can use the API for Ollama like:
+You can go to https://localhost:3000 to use the web ui or you can use the API.

+API call:

 ```http
 ### Generate text with llama3